 School bus operators under contract to the Ministry of Education must have an approved vehicle telematics system fitted to their vehicles.

-School bus services will be procured for the Ministry’s daily and technology bus services.
-The Ministry will award routes based on best public value, which means considering quality, price and broader outcomes, rather than solely on cost.
+School bus services have been procured for the Ministry’s daily and technology bus services for delivery from Term 1, 2022.
+The Ministry awarded routes based on best public value, which means considering quality, price and broader outcomes, rather than solely on cost.

 Last reviewed: Has this been useful?
 Give us your feedback